vexsoftware/ajdbc/README.md

 ### Limitations
 Right now, AJDBC can handle the basics - SQL connections, queries, result sets, and prepared statements.
 We simply don't have the time to implement every single feature that JDBC has to offer right now.
 Don't worry though - AJDBC provides easy ways for you to seamlessly work with JDBC at the same time although in a synchronous context.
 If you really would like a specific feature implemented, go ahead and [add an issue](https://github.com/vexsoftware/ajdbc/issues) on our Github project page.

 Here's the only catch though: you have to add your ```DatabaseCompletionHandler``` objects _before_ calling ```execute()```, and your queries will not complete (or even begin) until ```execute()``` is called.
-This ensures that there will be no spooky unexpected behavior occurs, such as the SQL operation finishing in a separate thread before the completion handler even gets added!
+This ensures that there will be no spooky unexpected behavior that occurs, such as the SQL operation finishing in a separate thread before the completion handler even gets added!

 ### Code Examples
 We're programmers ourselves, and we know what programmers like to see when checking out a badass new tool to use - code examples.
 Enough with the paragraphs of English, it's time for some _Java_ baby.
 We'll cut right to the chase and show you how simple AJDBC is to use.

 #### Opening a connection asynchronously
 Here's how you can open a connection to a database completely asynchronously.
-Yeah baby.
+Aw yeah.
 ```java
 // Load up your JDBC driver like you normally would.
 Class.forName("com.mysql.jdbc.Driver");